OpenNebula/addon-drbdmanage/README.md

 template.
 These can be used to overwrite the options of the same name in the `datastore/drbdmanage.conf` file.

 DRBD_MIN_COUNT is the minimum number of nodes that a resource must be deployed on for the deployment of a new resource to be considered a success.
 This should be an integer between 0 and the total number of storage nodes in your DRBD Manage cluster.

 DRBD_MIN_RATIO is the ratio of nodes a resource must be deployed on for the deployment of a new resource to be considered a success.
-This should be a decimal number between 0.0 and 1.0.
+This should be a number between 0.0 and 1.0.

 More information on the above policies can be found in the [Policy Plugin](http://drbd.linbit.com/users-guide-9.0/s-drbdmanage-deployment-policy.html)